Nandudumare/Todo-App-Mern-Stack/README.md

 ## Todo App
 ---
 <p>
-This was a Assignment at Masai School.
   It’s a list of tasks you need to complete or things that you want to do.
 </p>

 * [Click Here](https://admirable-haupia-6a5610.netlify.app/) to view the deployed website.